zhihanyue/ts2vec/README.md

 ## Requirements

-Recommended requirements for TS2Vec are specified as follows:
+The recommended requirements for TS2Vec are specified as follows:
 * Python 3.8
 * scipy==1.6.1
 * torch==1.8.1